- To research and document the story of ski mountaineering in

 mountains in the Northwest, areas now protected as parks and

 website, more devoted to people and themes.
-For a synopsis of
+Following publication of the

-book is published, the project website will remain an important
+book, the project website will remain an important resource for maintaining

 The practice of attaching boards to the feet in order to slide